An Introduction

 I have had a rush of responses so far , particularly from photographers about their own archives.
 So options for ‘parting with your art’ (or art library) is of interest.

-I have to face the fact that I am not going to be writing on certain topics and really don’t need elaborate reference works.
-If I do i’ll go to the library.
+I had to face the fact that I am not going to be writing on certain topics and really don’t need elaborate reference works.
+If I do I’ll go to the library.

-It has been a challenge to find homes for books and prints and the amount of work is the same for gifts and purchases.
+It was a challenge to find homes for books and prints and the amount of work is the same for gifts and purchases.

-There has been grief as a work is removed from a wall and temptations of running down the street after the art truck saying ‘stop Ive changed my mind’.
-Books departing are a wistful but reassurring.
+There was grief as a work was removed from a wall and there was the temptation of running down the street after the art truck shouting ‘stop I’ve changed my mind’.

 For more on Parting With Your Art — - click here